LeagueSandbox/GameServer/README.md

 * Game server
     * Receives game settings from the lobby server
     * Runs the game according to the received settings
-* Content compiler
-    * Turns the custom content into a format which the League of Legends client can interpret
-    * Pack into packages
-    * Packages flow through other components like so: Package -> Lobby server -> Lobby client -> Client patcher -> League of Legends

 # LeagueSandbox Credits
 |              |                         |                                 |